wrahool/wrahool.github.io/_posts/2020-05-15-goodbye-blogger.md

   - personal
 ---

-This is my first blog post on GitHub!
+This is my first blog post on GitHub Pages!

 I will subsequently be transitioning away from my previous Blogger based web-blog at <https://blog.subhayan.com/> to this GitHub pages site.